orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - So items with insides for the objects, so that would be some frontend backend.
 The real question is how to construct something similar to functions?
 	-
 - Comments as descriptions on properties and items (shown in some menu on the right); when having some Identifier toggled.
 (Similarly just some item)
+- UI layout just a place you can visit and move stuff around. (& Add )
 -

 # Gamification of Optimization Problems